Skip to Main Content

 Planning Your Visit

 A Zhong Shi Fang is on Jinbang Road in Xiamen's Siming District, postal code 361004.
-Given the venue's Google rating of 4.7 and its Michelin recognition, arriving early or at off-peak hours is advisable — the restaurant's 20-plus year status as a local favourite means it draws a consistent crowd.
-No booking details are available through the venue record, so walk-in planning is the practical approach.
+Given the venue's Google rating of 4.7 and its Michelin recognition, arriving early or at off-peak hours is advisable, the restaurant's 20-plus year status as a local favourite means it draws a consistent crowd.
+Reservations are recommended.
 The ¥¥ price range means a full meal with multiple dishes remains accessible relative to most other Michelin-recognised Chinese restaurants in tier-one cities.

 Price and Recognition